 What Is Alexandria Ocasio-Cortez’s Net Worth, and How Much Is Her Salary?

 The 29-year-old has based these goals, undoubtedly, off her own life.
 She was raised in an average working class American family who, while not poverty-stricken, had many of the same financial stresses as everyone else.
 Her father, who passed away in 2012, was a small business owner.
-Ocasio-Cortex’s mother was a house cleaner and Puerto Rican immigrant.
+Ocasio-Cortez’s mother was a house cleaner.

 What is Alexandria Ocasio-Cortez’s net worth?

 Currently, the young congress woman’s net worth is under $7,000.
 She was only making $26,600 annually before being elected and has been paying down college debts.

 Due to her college debts and the high cost of apartments (as well as costs from her campaign) where she lives, Ocasio-Cortez has had to dip into her savings.
 This has drastically altered the state of her financial health, along with the fact she has not contributed to her 401(k) in several months.

 How much is Ocasio-Cortez’s congressional salary?